Mathiaszero/Minetest-sieve-abandoned/README.md

 # sieve
 Lightweight gravel sieve for Minetest, extracts default ores.

 License is LGPLv2.1+ for code, textures and sounds under CC BY-SA 3.0 Unported.
-Sounds gravel are attributed to Carline Ford, and the light sound is attributed to Mike Koenig.
+Sounds "gravel" and "gravel_short" are attributed to Caroline Ford, and the "light" sound is attributed to Mike Koenig.

 Depends: default.